w3finance/sakura/README.md

 Then you can run:

 ```
+# Windows is yarn start:win
 yarn start
 ```

 Open another terminal run:

 ```
+# Windows is yarn dev:win
 yarn dev
 ```

 You will see the app in development mode with electron.

 ```
+# Windows is yarn dist:win
 yarn dist
 ```
 Production build.